The page has been translated by Gen AI.

 3. Define the Log configuration file for log collection for ServiceWatch.

-fileLog > includeLog file location to collect
+fileLog > includeLocation of log files to collect

 logMetas > log_group_valueLog group name created to send logs to ServiceWatch